sasstools/sass-lint/CONTRIBUTING.md

 * **DO NOT ISSUE A PULL REQUEST WITHOUT FIRST [SUBMITTING AN ISSUE](#submitting-issues)**
 * **ALL PULL REQUESTS MUST INCLUDE A [DEVELOPER CERTIFICATE OF ORIGIN](#developer-certificate-of-origin)**
 * Pull requests should reference their related issues.
 If the pull request closes an issue, [please reference its closing from a commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).
 Pull requests not referencing any issues will be closed.
+* Pull requests should include tests describing and codifying their functionality.
 * Pull request titles should be descriptive, explaining at the high level what it is doing, and should be written in the same style as [Git commit messages](#git-commit-messages).
 * Follow our JavaScript styleguides.
 We have linters set up to catch most of it.
 * Ensure that [EditorConfig](http://editorconfig.org/) installed in the editor used to work on the site and that it is functioning properly.